 If there’s one common belief that people hold about Asia, it’s that things are relatively cheaper here.
 It’s mostly true too.
 From street food in Vietnam to taxi rides in Thailand, this part of the world provides ample opportunities to get more bang for your buck.
-The same applies to healthcare – Asia has an extremely competitive market for medical tourism, especially as governments and healthcare sectors in places like Malaysia and Thailand seek to grow their presence in the market.
-Singapore has long had an excellent reputation for medical tourism, and can still be cheaper than seeking care in the US, but its Southeast Asian neighbours are now offering equitable care at more competitive prices.
-The team at Pacific Prime Singapore discusses the must-knows of getting medical treatment in Asia.
+The same applies to medical treatment overseas – Asia has an extremely competitive market for medical tourism, especially as the number of international medical clinics in places like Malaysia and Thailand grows.
+Singapore has long had an excellent reputation for medical tourism, and can still be cheaper than seeking care in the US, but its Southeast Asian neighbours are now offering equitable care and elective surgery at more competitive prices.
+The team at Pacific Prime CXA discusses the must-knows of getting medical treatment in Asia.

 How much cheaper can it get?

-People living in Singapore can count themselves fairly lucky.
+People living in Singapore can count themselves fairly lucky when it comes to health.
 The country is home to one of the most efficient and advanced medical systems in the world, yet it still manages to have medical costs considerably lower than in the US.
 The standard and quality of care in neighbouring countries has also increased dramatically in the past decade.
 Thailand, for one, has long been considered the place to go for dental treatment, however its other medical services have also been brought up to speed.

 When it comes to comparing costs, there may still be differences in the level of expertise offered as well as varying standards of care and comfort amongst the countries.
-Using 2016 data from MedicalTourism.com, the approximate costs of various procedures in the US and Asia are as follows:
+Using 2021 data from MedicalTourism.com, here are the approximate costs of a hip replacement at international medical clinics in selected countries:

 Getting treatment overseas doesn’t need to be scary, but it does require much thinking and planning.
 Here are some quick tips:

 International standards are developed in every industry to ensure the safety and protection of consumers around the world.
-The Joint Commission International (JCI) is a major global accreditation body that many hospitals strive to be recognised by.
+The Joint Commission International (JCI) is a major global accreditation body that many international medical clinics strive to be recognised by.
 When choosing an overseas facility, check its accreditations.

 #2 Research, research, research

-You can’t believe everything you read online, but you’ll find some useful information about hospitals, doctors and treatments.
-Research the facility you think you want to use, search for information about the doctor that may perform your procedure and seek out reviews of previous patients.
+You can’t believe everything you read online, but you’ll find some useful information about hospitals and doctors to treatments and elective surgery.
+Research the international medical clinic you think you want to use, search for information about the doctor that may perform your procedure and seek out reviews of previous patients.

 #3 Get a travel companion